gracebato/altarinstall_osx/README.md

     $ mm
     ```

-7. To test a simple inversion assuming a point-pressure source (Mogi model), see this link.
+7. To test a simple geodetic inversion using a point-pressure source model (i.e. Mogi model), see this link.